Clinical studies you should know about

 ABI-5366-101 |

-This Phase 1a/1b study is evaluating the safety, tolerability, pharmacokinetics and preliminary antiviral activity of ABI-5366 in healthy subjects and subjects with recurrent genital herpes |
+This Phase 1a/1b study is evaluating the safety, tolerability, pharmacokinetics and preliminary antiviral activity of ABI-5366 in healthy participants and participants with recurrent genital herpes |

 ABI-1179-101 |

-This Phase 1a/1b study is evaluating the safety, tolerability, pharmacokinetics and preliminary antiviral activity of ABI-1179 in healthy subjects and subjects with recurrent genital herpes |
+This Phase 1a/1b study is evaluating the safety, tolerability, pharmacokinetics and preliminary antiviral activity of ABI-1179 in healthy participants and participants with recurrent genital herpes |

 ABI-4334-102 |

-This Phase 1b study is evaluating the safety, tolerability, pharmacokinetics, and antiviral activity of ABI-4334 in subjects with chronic hepatitis B |
+This Phase 1b study is evaluating the safety, tolerability, pharmacokinetics, and antiviral activity of ABI-4334 in participants with chronic hepatitis B |

 Expanded Access Policy